DoSomething/contentful-prototype/docs/development/data-and-performance/analytics.md

 We use a few analytics services in Phoenix to track our events:

 -   [Google Tag Manager](https://marketingplatform.google.com/about/tag-manager/).
 Events are also dispatched to GTM via the [Data Layer](https://support.google.com/tagmanager/answer/6164391?hl=en), and are dispatched over to Google Analytics).

 -   [Snowplow](https://snowplowanalytics.com/).
 We dispatch events using the [Snowplow JS Tracker](https://github.com/snowplow/snowplow-javascript-tracker), which pushes events to our Snowplow config & data warehouse via [Fivetran](https://fivetran.com/).

+-   [Customer.io](customer.io).
+We embed a [customer.io JS tracking snippet](https://git.io/JTdzk) to track [page views](https://customer.io/docs/pageviews) for authenticated users or users visiting a DoSomething SMS link (containing `utm_medium=sms` and `user_id` query parameters). _This excludes pages loaded without a full page refresh (e.g. switching tabs on the Account page), since the script is rendered from the server side on the initial page load_.

 ## Tracking an Event